rolandyuwy/tp/docs/UserGuide.md

 **Steps:**
 1. Type `delete 2` in the _Command Box_.
 See Figure 9.
 2. Press `Enter` to execute.
 See Figure 10.
+Note that the banana pie is deleted.

 ![Before executing the delete command](images/DeleteCommandBefore.png)